Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

     - ![image](https://user-images.githubusercontent.com/94720207/169436929-93cad986-8310-402d-aa84-c4f39d72d45c.png)

-2. As this is a buffer overflow Lab, it seems we got out `.exe` and `.dll` to exploit, so, nothing much more to do here...
+2. This is a buffer overflow Lab, and it seems we have our `.exe` and `.dll` to exploit, so, nothing much more to do here...

     - **Note: It's a little bit obvious that this room is based on the "Vuln Server" exploit, using default port 9999 and `essfunc.dll`...**

-    - **Actually, `Vuln Server` is allmost the same walkthrought as `Brainstorm`, I reccomend read that write up too since it's explained in detail the buffer overflow process**
+    - **Actually, `Vuln Server` is allmost the same walkthrought as `Brainstorm`, I reccomend read that write up too, since it's explained in detail the buffer overflow process, including a more detailed spiking process**

     - [**Click here to read the full write up I did for `Vuln Server`**](/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md)